nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 Example:
 Let's say today is `Thursday`.
 You want to find out who are the available manpower for today.
-You can follow these steps.
+You can follow these instructions:

 Steps to find today's available manpower:
 1. Type `c-today` into the _Command Box_.